-MemoryBank’s EarnMore Checking Account pays a 0.05% APY on balances up to $250,000.
-There is no minimum balance requirement, monthly fees, or activity requirements.
+MemoryBank’s EarnMore Checking Account pays a 0.02% APY on balances up to $250,000.
+There are no monthly fees or activity requirements.
 With the account you also get the following features:

 - Access to 92,00 surcharge-free ATMs with your MemoryBank debit card